Education, PhD - Specialization in International Education/Education Leadership

 The PhD specialization with an international as well as education leadership focus recruits students biannually.

-Our second cohort began during Summer 2020 with classes online Fall/Spring and face to face classes over three summers.
-Applications for this program will be accepted in 2021.
-If you need more information or would like to receive an update when we are accepting applications please send an email to firstname.lastname@example.org.
+Our third cohort will begin during Summer 2022 with classes beginning face to face in the Summer.
+Applications for this program will be accepted starting September 2021.
+If you need more information or would like to receive an update when we are accepting applications, please send an email to email@example.com.

 The International Education/Education Leadership (IEEL) PhD specialization is a unique opportunity for international school professionals to complete a PhD in a specialized cohort program that includes online and summer face-to-face classes.